Computer Science 152 — Computer Architecture and Engineering (5 Units)

 When to take

 After CS61C, if you liked learning about designing CPUs.
-Taking this after EECS151 may help, but EECS151 is generally considered a much heavier workload and more difficult in general.
+Taking this after EECS151 may help, but EECS151 is generally considered a much heavier workload.

 - EECS151: Introduction to Digital Design and Integrated Circuits (one abstraction layer lower)